Council Practice, Tuesday, 11/18, 6:45 pm - all welcome

 This class is offered for people who want to learn Zen meditation and get to know the San Antonio Zen Center.

-typically the first Saturday of every month.
+Typically, this class is offered the first Saturday of every month from noon - 2:00 pm..
 It is taught by one of our senior members and lasts approximately 2 hours.
-Our next offering is Saturday, October 4.
+Our next offerings are Saturday, December 6 and Saturday, January 3, 2026.

 Please sign up by using the sign-up sheet in the foyer, by calling 210-257-8383, or by emailing info@sanantoniozen.org